EC-Release/sdk/news/weekly.md

 #### Customer Engagement:
 - Perceptive SAP ERP's - Deploy EC client in EKS with custom agent version

+#### EC 2.x
+1. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
+Consolidate ML-App (including frontend & backend) into a single image & containerize into a single container.
+(Puja)

 ### EC Team Update (2021.10.28)
 #### Customer Engagement:
 - Aviation AOA non prod EC Server.
 Fixed the network route to the service instance.
 - 'no glist found' error for power ec connections
 - KT Session and demo on EKS topology and SDC deployment

+#### EC 2.x
+1. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
+Consolidate ML-App (including frontend & backend) into a single image & containerize into a single container.
+(Puja)

 ### EC Team Update (2021.10.27)
 #### Sprint Demo